ninbura/windows/README.md

 - [tx401](<https://www.tp-link.com/us/support/download/tx401/>) (10g ethernet pcie card)
 # winget/wigui basics
 ### winget preface
-You can call winget in cmd, powershell, and powershell 7 terminals.
+- You can call winget in cmd, powershell, and powershell 7 terminals.
 I would recommend installing and using powershell 7 as it is the most modern shell for Windows.
 If you don't already have powershell 7 you can install it using winget in powershell.
 If you've followed the steps higher up in this readme you would have already done that 😅
+- wigui, which we use earlier in this guide, is just a winget with a user interface.
+- Some applications aren't compatible with wigui for one reason or another, so you have to interact with those apps manually with winget.
+- Appliations installed with winget or wigui will automatically update so long as you installed winget auto update via wigui as explained earlier in the tutorial.
+Note that some apps won't update properly through winget auto update, and that's why they've landed a spot on the update black list at the bottom of this readme.
 ### searching for apps
 - to search for applications you can install with winget you use the `search` keyword
 	- `winget search [app name]`